state-space-models/cuthbert/docs/quickstart.md

 So what have we done here?
 We've defined the initial distribution, the dynamics, and the observation model by simply writing their log densities as JAX functions.

-Since the `taylor` method
-uses automatic differentiation to convert these into conditional Gaussian parameters, we also needed to specify the linearization point to use (the initial and dynamics distributions are Gaussian so we can actually use any linearization point we like and `taylor` will exactly recover the Gaussian parameters, the observation model is non-Gaussian so we tell `cuthbert` to linearize around the current mean).
+Since the `taylor` method uses automatic differentiation to convert these into conditional Gaussian parameters, we also needed to specify the linearization point to use (the initial and dynamics distributions are Gaussian so we can actually use any linearization point we like and `taylor` will exactly recover the Gaussian parameters, the observation model is non-Gaussian so we tell `cuthbert` to linearize around the current mean).
+The linearization point is specified in the additional output of the `get_` functions - see the [`taylor` documentation](cuthbert_api/gaussian/taylor.md) for more details.

 ## Build the filter